AET9RNAL/HEAT-FUSE/README.md

 **FUSE** does not provide any game modifications or hacks.
 It is a toolkit for building overlays/UI reskins that uses game information accessible to the user during normal gameplay.
 It does not read, expose, exploit client information that wouldn't normally be available to the user.

+Any modifications to FUSE that would allow reading, exposing, or exploiting client information that wouldn't normally be available to the user are strictly prohibited.

 ---

 ## Table of Contents